 8. Yield Management

 The basic economic principle of supply and demand is a critical piece of the yield management puzzle which directly affects your profitability.
-Seasonality, yearly events, holidays, concerts, conferences and more all play a part in determining how you price your rooms, packages and even weddings.
+Seasonality, yearly events, holidays, concerts, conferences, and more all play a part in determining how you price your rooms, packages and even weddings.

-- Hire a professional to strategically analyze your historical data, your competitors, the cost to run your property and develop a yearly yield management strategy.
+- Hire a professional to strategically analyze your historical data, your competitors, and the cost to run your property and develop a yearly yield management strategy.

 - You should continuously analyze your yield management strategy throughout the year to maximize your bottom line and adjust as the situation calls for it.

-- On a very basic level you should at a minimum integrate lower midweek and higher weekend rates for lodging & weddings/elopements.
+- On a very basic level, you should at a minimum integrate lower midweek and higher weekend rates for lodging & weddings/elopements.

-- New competitors in town can affect your yield management strategies and require changing with this ever fluid marketing task.
+- New competitors in town can affect your yield management strategies and require changing with this ever-fluid marketing task.